westonganger/rearmed-js/README.md

 array.minBy(cb=null) // returns value

+Array.range(start, end, step) // returns array
+// Note: use on Array class, not an instance of array.
+// Typescript Note: bummer dude... you cant use Array.range() because its not possible to define static methods on existing interfaces

 array.reject(cb) // reutrns array

 array.select(cb) // returns array

+array.smartIncludes(val, fromIndex=0) // returns bool
-// uses `equals` method to compare if item is Array or Object array.smartIncludes(val, fromIndex=0) // returns bool
+// smart meaning that it uses `equals` method to compare if item is Array or Object

+array.smartExcludes(val, fromIndex=0) // returns bool
-// uses `equals` method to compare if item is Array or Object array.smartExcludes(val, fromIndex=0) // returns bool
+// smart meaning that it uses `equals` method to compare if item is Array or Object

 array.sum(cb=null) // returns number